Europe·Spain·Updated May 3, 2026

 What scams target tourists in San Sebastian?

-The most frequently reported tourist scams in San Sebastian are Parte Vieja Pickpocketing, Unlicensed Holiday Apartment Deposits Lost, No-Price Menu Trap, with 2 classified as high severity.
+The most frequently reported tourist scams in San Sebastian are Parte Vieja Pickpocketing, Unauthorized Surcharge Taxi from City Center, No-Price Menu Trap.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in San Sebastian?